PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 Here is an example:

 ```
-[jdh4@notexa ~]$ ssh-keygen -t rsa
+[aturing@mylaptop ~]$ ssh-keygen -t rsa
 Generating public/private rsa key pair.
-Enter file in which to save the key (/home/jdh4/.ssh/id_rsa):
+Enter file in which to save the key (/home/aturing/.ssh/id_rsa):
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in /home/jdh4/.ssh/id_rsa.
+Your identification has been saved in /home/aturing/.ssh/id_rsa.
-Your public key has been saved in /home/jdh4/.ssh/id_rsa.pub.
+Your public key has been saved in /home/aturing/.ssh/id_rsa.pub.
 The key fingerprint is:
-SHA256:WAmli4zRUQGWhIHkT4oXi1CjwNJd3KYKNe5OK8DpcZY jdh4@notexa.princeton.edu
+SHA256:WAmli4zRUQGWhIHkT4oXi1CjwNJd3KYKNe5OK8DpcZY aturing@mylaptop
 The key's randomart image is:
 +---[RSA 2048]----+
 |+++==*=+.        |